Kitt-AI/parsetron/docs/tutorial.rst

 3. :text-success:`set my top light to red and change middle light to yellow and flash bottom light twice in blue`

-We can define a simple grammar like the following Python code:
+We can define a simple grammar in the following Python code:

 .. code-block:: python
    :linenos: